sftcd/openssl/esnistuff/echo.md

 That needed changes in the ``tls_parse_ctos_psk()`` code to fix the inputs to the binder checking.
 Then PSK decryption worked.

+In the end what's the right behaviour?
+Perhaps: if using a PSK whenever ESNI was ever in the frame, then only put that in the inner CH alongside the ESNI and don't put a PSK in the outer ch at all.
+The PSK binders will then verify against the inner CH and not the outer.

 I didn't do anything with the non-ticket PSK mode yet.
 That'd likely fail if tried.

-In the end what's the right behaviour?
-Perhaps:
-- bind the psk to the inner CH only, if esni is part of the stored session that goes with the ticket
-- if using a psk whenever esni was ever in the frame, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all

 ## Tickets and Early data